 - Bread carrier quality: Inferior.
 The biscuit was squishy and tasted like artificial butter.

-- Could I finish this?
-Absolutely not.
-It was downright yucky.
+- The final bite: We didn't even get that far.
+The sandwich was downright yucky.
 Save your money and skip this as an option.

 - Price: $2.69

 - Wait: Two minutes while it was made to order.

 - Grease factor: Medium.